 (Click to download)

 Authentic story-telling indie folk, haunting melodies, and one of the most distinct and captivating voices.
-British singer/songwriter Jennifer Kamikazi of Rwandan decent (hence the epic sir name meaning 'little queen'), has been streamed over a million times through her self-released EP's 'Wildflower' and 'Wander in Wonder'.
+British singer/songwriter Jennifer Kamikazi of Rwandan decent (hence the epic surname meaning 'little queen'), has been streamed over a million times through her self-released EP's 'Wildflower' and 'Wander in Wonder'.

-Singer/songwriter Jennifer Kamikazi (her sir name meaning little queen in her mother tongue of Rwandese) takes inspiration from the music of her East African heritage, alongside modern folk contemporaries such as Lucy Rose and Ben Howard, with whom she shares a wise and ethereal tone.
+Singer/songwriter Jennifer Kamikazi (her surname meaning little queen in her mother tongue of Rwandese) takes inspiration from the music of her East African heritage, alongside modern folk contemporaries such as Laura Marling and Ben Howard, with whom she shares a wise and ethereal tone.
 Aspiring to create powerful music with a message of love and light, Kamikazi writes her own modern psalms crediting her work to a love of biblical poetry and alternative bands such such as Lumineers, Florence + The Machine, and Monford & Sons.
 Since 2016 she has independently released two EP’s which have gathering over a million streams through Spotify and other digital music platforms.
-Jennifer continues to grace stages across London featuring on legendary venues Ronnie Scott’s and internationally renowned platform Sofar Sounds.
+Jennifer is an international performer having toured in Germany, Czech Republic and Paris.
+She has also featured on well established platforms such as Sofar Sounds, ITV and WPP TV.

 Jennifer Kamikazi has one of the most distinct and captivating voices you will hear.
 Everything about the British singer/songwriter of Rwandan and Ugandan decent seemingly has its quirks.
 From her amazing surname translating as ‘little queen’ in her mother tongue, to her incredibly unique journey into music.
 A self-confessed science geek who grew up listening to R&B and Hip Hop discovered her love of folk music and gift of singing while studying Biochemistry at university.
 Jennifer taught herself to play guitar and took a detour from the sciences to pursue a career in music.